speedwaystar/KOSMOS/README.md

 Permission link: http://forum.kerbalspaceprogram.com/index.php?/topic/89422-kosmos-3142015-rd-170-family-released/&do=findComment&comment=1983202

 I have the entire unity project of source files.
+I also have a pm backup where he gave me the source files if that forum post is in question.

 License: Attribution-NonCommercial-NoDerivs 3.0 Unported